taradiddles/grsec-kernels/README.md

 at the time of writing, it's only available for centos 6 so you'll need to set a centos 6 build environment in order to build kernels for centos 7.

 http://linux.web.cern.ch/linux/devtoolset/

+an alternative is to use a recent distribution, like fedora

 building